ducdvu/my_space/content/authors/admin/_index.md

 I am a Ph.D. candidate in Operations Management at The University of Texas at Dallas.
 I am broady interested in using analytical tools to solve emerging problems in digital economy, behavior operations management, smart operations & logicstics networks.

-Methodologically, I am interested in (i) game theory modeling, (ii) stochastic programming & approximations, and (iii) machine learning.
+Methodologically, I am interested in (i) game theory modeling, (ii) stochastic programming & approximations, and (iii) experimental design.

 I am on the job market for 2021-2022.